aguaviva/sftp-documents-provider/README.md

 Help wanted! :)
 ------------

-- How do I notify the document client to refresh the contents of the server?
-- How do I convert documentIds into URIS?
-Any minimal example would be welcome
-  - Why are they needed?
 - Why PDFs cannot be read?
 See bug https://github.com/aguaviva/sftp-documents-provider/issues/1
 - How do I get random access to files?